-The Project Company will enter into an Engineering, Procurement and Construction (EPC) contract with HDEC, who are part of POWERCHINA.
-HDEC is the same EPC Contractor that is constructing the Nukus 1 WF project and hence will be able to utilise their experience of working in this area, as well as existing systems and processes.
+The Project Company will enter into an Engineering, Procurement and Construction (EPC) contract with POWERCHINA - SINOHYDRO.
+HDEC, the EPC Contractor that is constructing the Nukus 1 WF project is a subsidiary of SINOHYDRO and hence will be able to utilise their experience of working in this area, as well as existing systems and processes.
 They will also optimise the use of existing temporary construction and accommodation areas, lessening the temporary construction impact.